pluginsGLPI/doc/source/formcreator/configuration.rst

 * a title: this is the label of the question in the form.
 * a type: see list below.
 * a section: the section containing the question.
 You can move a question to an other section with this field.
-* a description; it is displayed under the question in the form.
+* a description: it is displayed under the question in the form.
 Use it as a hint for the requester, telling him which content is expected.
-* a dropdown list **Show field** to enable a condition
+* a dropdown list: **Show field** to enable a condition

  .. image:: images/show_field.png